Working on music since I was 15

 After that tour, I did some thinking.
 I either had to move to Europe and play music or do something else.
 Moving to Europe, at that time, just wasn’t going to work and, more importantly, it just didn’t feel right.
 Betsy and the boys also had strong opinions about that.

 I once heard an interview with YoYo Ma, and it touched me.
 He talked about the most beautiful moments of his life.
-Those moments are when he takes his million dollars+ cello out of its case and sits alone, just loving the sound and touch of his instrument.
-My guitars stay in their cases between tours.
+Those moments are when he takes his million dollars+ cello out of its case and sits alone, just loving the sound and touch of his musical instrument.
+My guitars stay in their cases between business tours.
 That was a clue.

 Have you found your “Gold Zone,” yet?